Efficient simulation of Grassmann Tensor Product States: The imaginary time evolution algorithm

 \subsection{A free fermion example}

 In this subsection, we demonstrate the above algorithm by studying a free fermion model on honeycomb lattice.
 We consider the following (spinless)fermion Hamiltonian:

 We first test our algorithm in the parameter region where the system opens a gap.
 For example, we can fix $\mu=1$ and take different values for $\Delta$ from $0.1$ to $0.5$.
-See in Fig. (\ref{freegapless}), even with the minimal inner dimension $D=2$, the GTPS variational approach already gives out very good ground state energy.
-Here and through out the whole paper, we fix the total system size to be $N=2\times3^6$ sites and with PBC.(The GTEG algorithm will allow us to reach huge size in principle, however, for better convergency, we choose relatively large but not huge size.)
-We note the agreement for the ground state energy is better for small $\Delta$, which is expected since the system becomes a trivial vacuum state $|0\rangle$ in the limit $\Delta=0$.
-In the insert of Fig. \ref{freegapless}, we also plot the ground energy as a function of $D_{cut}$ and it is shown the energy converges for very small $D_{cut}$(around $D_{cut}=15$, where $D_{cut}$ is the number of singular value we keep in the GTERG algorithm).
-We find the relative error can be very small, e.g., $0.4\%$ for $\Delta=0.2$.
+As seen in Fig. \ref{freegap}, even with the minimal inner dimension $D=2$, the GTPS variational approach has already given out very good ground state energy.
+Here and through out the whole paper, we fix the total system size to be $N=2\times3^6$ sites and with PBC.(The GTEG algorithm will allow us to reach a huge size in principle, however, for better convergency, we choose a relatively large but not huge size.)
+We note that the agreement for the ground state energy is better for small $\Delta$, which is expected since the system becomes a trivial vacuum state $|0\rangle$ in the limit $\Delta=0$.
+In the insert of Fig. \ref{freegap}, we also plot the ground energy as a function of $D_{cut}$ and it is shown that the energy converges for very small $D_{cut}$(around $D_{cut}=15$, where $D_{cut}$ is the number of singular value we keep in the GTERG algorithm).
+We find that the relative error can be very small, e.g., $0.4\%$ for $\Delta=0.2$.